 We rode into Ilanz, hot, thirsty, hungry and very smelly as it had been roasting hot all day.
-I bought this biggest pizza they made at vast cost (CHF32 – more than £25) and a couple of Cokes and we sat and gorged ourselves.
-We got the pizza maker to package our remains into some aluminium foil – enough for breakfast – and set off back the way we had come.
+I bought this biggest pizza they made at vast cost (CHF32: more than £25) and a couple of Cokes and we sat and gorged ourselves.
+We got the pizza maker to package our remains into some aluminium foil.
+This was enough for breakfast so we set off back the way we had come.
 We rode out of Ilanz back on the path beside the river where I'd spotted a potential place to camp that night on the way into Ilanz.
 Sure enough, it seemed reasonable and was already occupied by another cyclist.
 We made camp at 2000 hrs. after covering a total of about 55 km.
-I was quite relieved to have got so far in one day – albeit much of it downhill.
+I was quite relieved to have got so far in one day; albeit much of it downhill.

 Day Three: Friday 29 July 2016

 By the river near Ilanz to Versam - only about 12 kilometres.

 Cold Pizza for breakfast.
 JP was over the moon about the view from our tent.

 We cycled back to Ilanz where we filled all our water bottles from the fountain, and headed out on the BIG CLIMB that would take us almost all day.
 This would be the toughest day of the whole trip, as far as climbing hills was concerned.
 Not something I was looking forward to with a great deal of relish.
 Soon after leaving Ilanz, we stopped at someone's home to check that we were heading in the right direction; towards Castrich, then on to Valendas.